udaykiran712/Weather-Dashboard/my-app/README.md

 By Default all the temperatures will be in Degrees(&deg;C).
 To Convert into Fahrenheit(&deg;F) A Toggle button is provided to change from Celcius To Fahrenheit and Vice Versa.

-The Weather Forecast details are calculated based on End of the each particular day.
 --> All the details in Weather Forecast like high Temp, Low Temp are calculated at the end of the particular day.
 The Current Weather is calculated approxiamately to the nearest TimeStamp provided by the openweathermap.